JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

   would create one instance per call site and defeat the single-call-site sharing trick.
 AUTOFSM's emission helpers are reusable substrate for building it later, not the other way round.

+## History

+Why things are the way they are.
+Entries are keyed by **topic, not date** — when something changes, revise the entry that owns that topic rather than adding a new one.
+Keep a fact here only if it still changes a decision
+today: an alternative someone would otherwise retry, a measurement that is still a live regression reference, or the reason a default is what it is.

+### Operand multiplexer costing

+Sharing's entire cost side — the multiplexer selecting a shared unit's operands per state (§3.2b) — used to be priced as a flat `MUX_PENALTY_DU = 10` (1.0 ns) constant per scheduled operation.
+That was wrong in both directions at once: over-charging a unit with two users, badly under-charging one with twenty — exactly the range the area search explores.
+Measured directly, a 6-way `int16_t` mux costs 4.29 ns, a 4× error against the flat estimate, in the one term that decides how much sharing is worth doing.
+Replaced with a real, measured entity (`autofsm_operand_mux`, §3.2b), which also made distinct-value coalescing and common-glue factoring possible — optimizations a flat-cost model gave no reason to build, since it couldn't see the savings.

+### Control-path encoding: constant tables, comparators, and one-hot

+`--autofsm_ctl v2` (comparator chains) costs one equality comparator per fold per unit plus one per state, each followed by a priority chain — O(states x units) comparators in the path from the state register to every operand multiplexer. `--autofsm_ctl v3` (constant lookup tables, what `auto` normally selects) replaces nearly all of them with a table read, leaving exactly one comparator per FSM.
+The area saving alone is real but modest (roughly 0.5-2.4% smaller across three measured designs).
+The timing result is the one that matters: on a donut-rotation design close to its clock goal, the comparator-chain path misses by 0.07 MHz, which forces the driver to tighten the budget and reschedule — the resulting deeply-opened schedule (412 operations over 131 states) hits the latent bit-slice bug tracked in Limitations, and the build fails outright.
+The constant-table path meets the same goal on the first pass without ever opening the schedule that far, and is also the first schedule where that FSM is smaller than the combinational logic it replaces.

+`onehot` was expected to lose (one flip-flop per state instead of `log2(states)`) and did not: its extra flip-flops are cheaper than expected and its decode is cheaper still, since a write enable becomes an OR of already-decoded hot bits rather than a fresh boolean function of the state bits.
+It won on all three designs measured, on both area and fmax.
+Its flip-flop cost grows linearly in state count where binary encoding grows logarithmically, and nothing in the three measured designs (6, 8, 14 states) says where the crossover is — which is why `auto` prices both encodings for the actual schedule rather than trusting either result as universal.

+Separately: pricing the constant-table path's own lower control cost in the area model changed zero scheduling decisions on the three measured designs.
+The saving is real but small next to the unit and multiplexer terms that actually drive the search's choices — the model terms are correct and in place, the lever simply has less leverage than expected.